 When most people think about a quality piece of furniture, they think about a furniture piece made from solid hardwood.
-Traditionally solid hardwoods were the preferred material for high-quality furniture.
+Traditionally, solid hardwoods were the preferred material for high-quality furniture.

 Real wood furniture costs can vary due to the types of solid wood being used and the grade of the wood.
 Not all real wood furniture is worth the extra cost, especially if the wood they are using is substandard and the furniture is poorly constructed.
+To understand if real wood is worth the extra cost, you need to understand a bit about real wood, including softwood vs. hardwood, wood grades, furniture construction, and the reputation of the furniture brand you are buying from.

 Is Real Wood Worth The Cost?